MatthewYong/big_brains/README.md

  image_url | URLField | max_length=1024, null=True, blank=True
  image | ImageField | null=True, blank=True

+More about the Django database models can be found [here](https://docs.djangoproject.com/en/3.1/topics/db/models/#field-options).

 ### Skeleton Plane
 The skeleton plane defines a basic visual design of the website through, for example, a wireframe.